timtroendle/coming-clean-workshop-series/README.md

 Contribute by requesting a topic that you would like to hear more about or that you would like to discuss, or by suggesting a topic you could talk about.
 For a list of upcoming sessions see below.

+The workshops take place every other Wednesday 17:00 (provided speaker availability) in the TdLab (CHN K 78).

 ## Requested topics

 * orcid — what? why? how?